-As a researcher, you need to be able to communicate with the many different groups of people you meet during your career: financiers, entrepreneurs, school students, politicians, journalists and – not least – other researchers.
+As a researcher, you need to be able to communicate effectively with many different groups of people that you meet during your career: financiers, entrepreneurs, school students, politicians, journalists and – not least – other researchers.
 Being able to explain your research in a simple and easy to understand way increases your chances of starting a dialogue with these different groups.

 Hear the finalists from 2018 talk about their experience of participating in Researchers’ Grand Prix (Swedish).

 The goal here is not to tell people everything about your research, but to spike their curiosity enough as to motivate them to ask questions.
 This will open up a conversation where you can build on your ideas with more complexity based on their interests.
 In this way you get feedback on your research, you find new questions that you may not have thought of before.
 You are forced to think about what is at the core of your research which will lead to higher quality science in the future!

 By signing up for Researchers’ Grand Prix you will get help and advice on how to produce a 4-minute presentation about your research and an opportunity to practice on stage in front of a live audience.

 You have to design the presentation on your own.
 You will get help and feedback from professional coaches – communicators, actors, rhetoric experts – but you are responsible for the content and must be able to stand behind your words.
 Expect that it will take long time to prepare the presentation.
 It often takes longer to prepare a brief talk than it does to produce an hour-long lecture.

 ”It is good to showcase a variety of physical objects, such as different types of materials that I have been able to develop based upon my research.
 Then the audience sees what they actually look like and your research becomes more than just an idea.”

 Sunil Kumar Ramamoorthy – winner of the Researchers’ Grand Prix 2015